AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

   Naturally, we require the timescale of the rates to be smaller than ``t_s`` to ensure the states have time to achieve equilibrium.
 However, sometimes this check can be difficult to acheive, so we leave this as an option for the user to explore.

 * ``nse.nse_molar_independent = 1`` in the input file allows the user to use the nse mass fractions for nse check after the first check (the one that ensures we're close enough to the nse mass fractions to get reasonable results) is passed.
 This allows the subsequent checks to only rely on the thermodynamic conditions instead of mass fractions.

-Here we have some runtime options to allow a more cruel estimation to the self-consistent nse check:

-* ``nse.nse_dx_independent = 1`` in the input file allows the nse check to ignore the dependency on the cell size, ``dx``, which calculates the sound crossing time, ``t_s``.
-  Naturally, we require the timescale of the rates to be smaller than ``t_s`` to ensure the states have time to achieve equilibrium.
-However, sometimes this check can be difficult to acheive, so we leave this as an option for the user to explore.

-* ``nse.nse_molar_independent = 1`` in the input file allows the user to use the nse mass fractions for nse check after the first check (the one that ensures we're close enough to the nse mass fractions to get reasonable results) is passed.
-This allows the subsequent checks to only rely on the thermodynamic conditions instead of mass fractions.

 .. rubric:: Footnotes